Fee: There will be no fee to take part in this workshop, due to the generosity of event hosts Good Life Networks

 o Friday, September 27 – 9:00 a.m. until 3:30 p.m.

 o Saturday, September 28, 9:00 a.m. until 1:30 p.m.

 Lunches will be available on both Friday and Saturday.
 Suggested donation.

 On Sept 27 & Saturday Sept 28 hear from Darcy Elks on Social Role Valorization - and how families and communities can apply its lessons in practical ways.

-The focus of Darcy’s work is to encourage development of vision, attitudes, structures, and actions which promote social value and inclusion for people who have disabilities and other people who have been devalued and excluded.
+The focus of Darcy’s work is to encourage development of vision, attitudes, structures, and actions that promote social value and inclusion for people who have disabilities and other people who have been devalued and excluded.
 Darcy is passionate about the vision and work of creating inclusive communities: communities where we are all welcome and where we can each use our gifts for the good of one another.

-As well, Darcy was fortunate to work with Dr. Wolfensberger who is the creator of Social Role Valorization (SRV) and ideas from SRV are woven throughout her work.
+Darcy's thinking and work has been very influenced by her daughter Mary's life experiences and her presentations reflect both personal and professional perspectives.
+As well, Darcy was fortunate to work with Dr. Wolf Wolfensberger who is the creator of Social Role Valorization (SRV), and ideas from SRV are woven throughout her work.